NAEP-AS-Challenge/reading-prediction/readme.md

 congressionally mandated project administered by NCES.
 NAEP is given to a representative sample of students across the country.
-Results are reported for groups of students with similar characteristics (e.g., gender, race and ethnicity, school location), not individual students.
+Results are reported for groups of students with similar characteristics (e.g., gender, race and ethnicity, school location), and are not reported for individual students.
 National results are available for all subjects assessed by NAEP.
 State and selected urban district results are available for mathematics, reading, and (in some assessment years) science and writing.